AUDIO GEAR AND RECORDING

-To hear to the recorded track(s) while laying down a new one (and without suffering feedback) I listen through headphones.
-If your PC speakers have a headphone jack they can be plugged in there and that will mute the sound coming out of the speakers.
+To hear to the recorded track(s) while laying down a new one (and without suffering feedback) I listen through headphones plugged into the sound card.

 Once the final mix is done I can use Sound Forge, Audiograbber, Xing, or MusicMatch to convert the wave file to an mp3 if I want to email it to someone.